klepas/bruins-site/courses/descartes/2014-08-20-descartes-lecture-8.markdown

 A list of essay topics is available at the Wattle site.

-## Lecture 8: On Truth and Falsehood or rather, on Correctness and Error in Judgement[^1]---The Fourth Meditation
+## On Truth and Falsehood or rather, on Correctness and Error in Judgement[^1]---The Fourth Meditation

 The Fourth Meditation marks a transition in Descartes’ Meditations as a whole—a transition from an apparently exclusive concern with the epistemological issue of how he can have certain empirical and mathematical knowledge (Meditations One, Two and Three) to the introduction and discussion of explicitly ‘metaphysical’ issues (Meditations Five and Six, in which Descartes introduces what is, notwithstanding his retention of the first-person, meditational literary from, his own official metaphysical framework).
 In this transitional spirit, it begins by stating Descartes’ own official position on what is truly knowable, what true knowing is and what the role of the senses (perceptual experience) in true knowing is.